hashicorp/terraform-website/content/source/docs/index.html.markdown

 ### Manage Infrastructure

-- Use the [Terraform Configuration Language](/docs/language/index.html) to describe infrastructure.
+- Use [Terraform's configuration language](/docs/language/index.html) to describe infrastructure on various [providers](/docs/language/providers/index.html).
 - Use the [Terraform CLI](/docs/cli/index.html) with the Terraform binary for command-line workflows.